OlivierSohn/hamazed/README.md

 # What is it?

 A terminal ascii game I write to practice some Haskell.
-With 12 levels, of increasing difficulty.
+It has 12 levels of increasing difficulty.

 In this game, you control a ship in direction, and you can shoot at moving numbers.
 During the 5 first seconds, the ship is immune to collisions with numbers, but after that, if the ship collides with a number it disintegrates.
 When the sum of shot numbers is equal to the objective number, the level is completed.

+Version history:
+- 1.0 : The world is a square.

+# Credits

+Rafael Ibraim published https://gist.github.com/ibraimgm/40e307d70feeb4f117cd which is incremental rendering in the console.
+It avoids to have to clear the console and redraw everything at each frame, instead only the parts of the console that have changed are rendered.
+It removes unwanted flickering effects.

 # Backlog